PalMuc/HaploTC/PHYLUCE_baitdesign.md

 * NCOM = Neopetrosia compacta

 ### CLEANUP THE TRANSCRIPTOMES
-raw data was collected of the species used during bait design, and cleaned, assembled and checked for quality using TransPi: https://github.com/PalMuc/TransPi
+Raw data was collected of the species used during bait design, and cleaned, assembled and checked for quality using TransPi: https://github.com/PalMuc/TransPi (Rivera-Vicéns et al. 2021)

-#### Reference
-Rivera-Vicéns RE, García-Escudero CA, Conci N, Eitel M, Wörheide G. 2021.
-TransPi–a comprehensive TRanscriptome ANalysiS PIpeline for de novo transcriptome assembly. bioRxiv 2021.02.18.431773; doi: https://doi.org/10.1101/2021.02.18.431773

 #### Put transcriptomes in their own directories